Girl in Red: 2015–2019: SoundCloud and EPs

 Ulven embarked on her first North American tour supporting Conan Gray in March 2019.
-She released Chapter 2, her second EP, as well as Beginnings, a compilation of her entire single catalogue into one exclusively vinyl album, on 6 September 2019 through the music distributor AWAL.
-She embarked on her first international headlining "World in Red" tour in October 2019, performing in cities such as Dublin and San Francisco.
-Ulven was nominated for "Newcomer of the Year" at the 2019 P3 Gull awards.
+She released Chapter 2, her second EP, as well as Beginnings, a compilation of her entire single catalogue into one exclusively vinyl album, on 6 September 2019 through the music company AWAL.
+She embarked on her first international headlining "World in Red" tour in September 2019, performing in cities such as Dublin and San Francisco.
+Ulven was nominated for Newcomer of the Year at the 2019 P3 Gull Awards.